cliport/cliport/README.md

 ```

 **Note:** Google Drive might complain about bandwidth restrictions.
 I'd recommend using [rclone](https://rclone.org/drive/) with API access enabled.

+## Training and Evaluation

+The following is a guide for training everything from scratch.
+All tasks follow a 4-phase workflow:

+1. Generate `train`, `val`, `test` datasets with `demos.py`
+2. Train agents with `train.py`
+3. Run validation with `eval.py` to find the best checkpoint on `val` tasks
+4. Evaluate the best checkpoint on `test` tasks with `eval.py`

 ### Dataset Generation